ahsan-rizvi/PceRNet-Plant/README.md

 # PceRNet-Plant
-Predicting the Competitive Endogenous RNA Network in Plants using miRNA, lncRNA, and mRNA Interactions.
+Under Development, Predicting the Competitive Endogenous RNA Network in Plants using miRNA, lncRNA, and mRNA Interactions.